-INTRO: OK, here's a part of BTN that not many people get to see.
-It's where we store all of our weird props and costumes that help us tell our stories.
-Oh, and don't forget the wigs.
-Yeah, and also the wigs.
-As you can see, we do have a lot of fun filming BTN, but things don't always go according to plan, as Joe is about to show you.
-Wait, where are you going?
-I want to see it too.
-He'll be fine.
+INTRO: OK, here's a bit of BTN that not many people get to see very often.
+It's where we keep all of the weird props and costumes that help us tell our stories.
+Yeah, wigs too.
+Filming BTN stories can be a lot of fun, but it doesn't always go to plan, as you're about to see.